brave/browser-laptop/docs/autoUpdates.md

      The certificate will be in the form of a .cer file.
 The cerficate will need to be added to the keychain via the Keychain Access program.
 Add the certificate in the login section.
 Note: The Keychain Access program is included in OSX and will by default handle issued .cert files.

   2. Ensure that a private keys exists and is associated with the certificate installed in step 1.
 A sub section of the certificate will be shown and tagged as a private key.
 Generating the private key (.p12 file) is a multi-stop process that requires access to the developer.apple.com portal and access to your development machine.
 It is described in detail at [generating a p12 file](http://appfurnace.com/2015/01/how-do-i-make-a-p12-file/).
+If you already have access to the private, import it into Keychain Access ensuring it is associated with the Developer certificate.

   3. Build uncompressed application assets to be signed